pbies/eml-parser/README.md

 2. Put the script in a folder
 3. Save selected messages from Thunderbird to subfolder "in"
 4. Run the script
-5. The result is in "out" subfolder
+5. The result are in "out" subfolder

 ### Prerequisites

-Thunderbird and Linux or Cygwin.
+Thunderbird and Linux, Cygwin or Linux on Windows.
+Perl is needed.
+Perl DateTime package is needed.

 ### Installing

-Download is enough.
+Download.
 You may need some Perl packages.
-Please install them via "apt" or "apt-get".
+Please install them using: apt, apt-get, yum or Cygwin setup.
+To install Perl DateTime package use the following commands: perl -MCPAN -e shell cpan> install DateTime

 ## Running the tests